 River Brown Bio

-River has won top prizes in international classical music competitions including American Protégé, Beethoven Young Musicians, France Music, Grand Prize Virtuoso, London Young Musician, New York Young Virtuoso, Opus, Prima Volta, the UK Elizabeth Competition, for which she won a special prize for Iconic Performance, and the Vivaldi Competition, in which she received a Nomination for Excellence.
-Most recently, she was the first-place winner for her division for the Carl Reinecke Competition, the Charleston Music Competition, and the Irvine Conservatory of Music Competition.
+River has won top prizes in international classical music competitions including American Protégé, Beethoven Young Musicians, Carl Reinecke Competition, Camerata, Charleston Music Competition, France Music, Grand Prize Virtuoso, London Young Musician, New York Young Virtuoso, Nouvelles Étoile, Opus, Prima Volta, the UK Elizabeth Competition, for which she won a special prize for Iconic Performance, and the Vivaldi Competition, in which she received a Nomination for Excellence.
+Most recently, she was the Gold Prize Winner of the European Virtuoso Competition, and the Platinum Prize Winner of the Erik Satie International Music Competition, for which she won a special prize for Excellent Technique.
 As a result of competition wins, she has performed at venues such as Carnegie Hall’s Weill Recital Hall and London’s Royal Albert Hall.

-When she is not playing the violin, River often can be found reading, drawing, playing pretend, climbing trees, horseback riding, learning about science and math, and enjoying time with her family and friends.
+When she is not playing the violin, River often can be found reading, drawing, playing pretend, climbing trees, horseback riding, learning about science, math, and dragons, and enjoying time with her family and friends.

 You can listen to River’s music on YouTube @swellstrings